lighterio/plans/README.md

 ### .tries: integer

-Plans methods will attempt execution up to `tries` times.
+Specifies the maximum number of times to attempt execution.
 The default is one, and any value greater than one allows for retries.
-If the method fails on each try, it will call the plan's `error` and/or `errors` methods with the error(s) from the final attempt.
+If the method fails on each try, it will call the plan's `error` and/or `errors` methods with the error/errors from the final attempt.

+### .retryDelay: milliseconds

+Specifies the number of milliseconds to wait before retrying.

+### .timeout: milliseconds

+Specifies the maximum time in milliseconds that a method should wait before considering itself to have failed.
+When a timeout occurs, the plan can retry if it has not yet exhausted its `tries`.
+Otherwise, the plan's `error` and/or `errors` method will be called with a TimeoutError.

+### .base: plan

+The `base` property specifies a plan to fall back on, instead of using the global `basePlan` (see `plans.setBasePlan`).

+### .response: httpResponse

+The `response` property is used to respond to an HTTP request with a 500 error.
+This is done using the `error500` property if present.

 # API Methods